-If you’re searching for a cosmetic Botox clinic in Edmonton, you probably have some questions and concerns.
-As a discerning customer, your first questions should be whether or not you’re looking in the right place.
-Your second question likely pertains to whether or not Botox is right for you.
+If you’re searching for a Botox clinic in south Edmonton, you probably have some questions and concerns.
+As a discerning customer, your first question should be whether or not you’re looking in the right place.
+Your second question likely pertains to whether or not Botox is right for you.?
 If you are a good candidate, are you going to get overcharged or sold more than you need?
 Lastly, you’re probably nervous or fearful of the results that you can expect or something not looking right.

 Keeping reading to find out info on how much Botox costs and if it’s right for you.